 Sarmad claims he realized M-I had violated the Act when he looked in his personnel file and saw that M-I had obtained his credit report in spite of the allegedly unlawful disclosure.
 In 2014, Sarmad filed a putative class action in district court, seeking statutory and punitive damages.
 The district court dismissed his complaint on the grounds he had not sufficiently pleaded willfulness on the part of M-I.

 In its reversal, the Ninth Circuit held that Sarmad had alleged more than a procedural violation of FCRA.
 “The authorization requirement creates a right to privacy by enabling applicants to withhold permission to obtain the report from the prospective employer, and a concrete injury when applicants are deprived of their ability to meaningfully authorize the credit check,” the court wrote.
-“By providing a private cause of action for violations, Congress has recognized the harm such violations cause… .”Super Lawyers named Illinois business trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers in the Categories of Class Action, Business Litigation and Consumer Rights Litigation.
-Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of century of experience in litigating complex class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes including lawsuits between businesses or between shareholders and owners of the same business.
-Our Elgin and Wheaton business dispute lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
+“By providing a private cause of action for violations, Congress has recognized the harm such violations cause… .”Super Lawyers named Illinois business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, copyright, non-compete agreement, trademark, and libel suits, consumer rights and many different types of business and commercial litigation disputes including lawsuits between businesses or between shareholders and owners of the same business.
+Our Elgin and Wheaton business dispute lawyers handle emergency business lawsuits involving shareholder oppression, business divorces, partnership break-ups, car fraud, copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0000 or our toll free number (877) 990-4990.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.